s01ipsist/open_nz_postcodes/README.md

 ## License

-All assets and code are under the CC0 LICENSE and in the public domain. https://creativecommons.org/publicdomain/zero/1.0/
+This project is licensed under the Creative Commons Zero (CC0) 1.0 Universal License.
+This means that all assets and code in this repository are dedicated to the public domain.

+You are free to:
+- Copy, modify, distribute, and use the work, even for commercial purposes, without asking permission.

+For more information, see the full license text: https://creativecommons.org/publicdomain/zero/1.0/

 - The postcode assigned to any single locality, street or address is a fact.